Many of our clients come to us and ask, “Do I just need to make some minor updates to my website, or do I need to start from scratch?”

 10 Years or Older

-The simple answer here is if your website is more than 10 years old, you probably need to start from scratch.
+The simple answer here is if your nonprofit’s website is more than 10 years old, you probably need to start from scratch.

 After 10 years, your software is more than likely out of date.
 Your content is probably out of date too, and you probably are not using a content management system (CMS) like WordPress, Squarespace, or Wix.
 It is also likely that you do not have an SSL certificate for your website and your website is not secure.